- GDP (PPP):

 - FDI Inflow:

 Following independence in 1960, cocoa and cashew exports made Côte d’Ivoire West Africa’s second-largest economy, but prosperity did not prevent political turmoil.
-After a North–South civil war ended in 2007, rebel leader Guillaume Soro joined former President Laurent Gbagbo’s government.
-U.N. and France had to intervene three years later to ensure that the internationally recognized winner of the 2010 election, Alassane Ouattara, took office.
-Ouattara won a second five-year term in 2015, and the U.N. withdrew its troops in 2017.
-Ouattara’s launch of the ruling coalition’s Houphouetist Rally for Democracy and Peace in 2018 was divisive.
-The government’s pro-business reforms and strong private investment in such areas as agriculture, agribusiness, mining, light manufacturing, housing, and services have driven robust economic growth in recent years.
+The North–South civil war ended in 2007, but the U.N. and France had to intervene three years later to ensure that the internationally recognized winner of the 2010 election, Alassane Ouattara, was able to take office.
+After his hand-picked successor died in July 2020, Ouattara announced that he would seek a third term, which he won with 95 percent of the vote in an election marred by violence.
+Pro-business reforms and strong private investment in such areas as agriculture, agribusiness, mining, light manufacturing, housing, and services have driven robust economic growth in recent years.
 Côte d’Ivoire joined the Asian Infrastructure Investment Bank in 2019.